himasahana-r/NLP-Based-Resume-Screening-and-Ranking-System/README.md

-# Resume Matcher with Explainable AI
+# NLP-Based Resume Screening and Ranking System with Explainable AI

 A **Streamlit** application that matches resumes to job descriptions using **SBERT** embeddings and **Bag-of-Words (BoW)** similarity techniques.
 The app integrates **Explainable AI (XAI)** features to provide insights into the matching process, including matched and missing skills for resumes.